YingWana/Restaurant-Recommender/README.md

 **Why NDCG = 0.974?**
 Aggregated sentiment (X_sent_mean) correlates r=0.90 with aggregated star ratings because both measure customer satisfaction.
 This is the intended design for cold-start scenarios, not data leakage.

-**For personalized recommendations**, future work would exclude target user reviews and model individual preferences—a harder task with expected NDCG of 0.4-0.6.

 ---

 ## Key Results